AndMusicForAll/AndMusicForAll.github.io/hierarchy.md

 * Lieutenants: Nivie Rothbart, Angry Lily
 * Corporal: Remaining Security Division members

-In the absence of a ranking Security Division Agent, the most senior Agent on hand assumes responsibility and final call for engagement or issuing orders.
+In the absence of a ranking Security Division Agent, the highest-ranked Agent on hand assumes responsibility and final call for engagement or issuing orders.